Updated April 25, 2022

 Principal Business Location – You need to prove that you use your home as your business’ primary location.
-If conduct business though at another place but still use the home for a significant amount of related activity regularly, then it is still possible to qualify for the deduction.
+If you conduct business at another location but still use the home for a significant amount of related activity regularly, then it is still possible to qualify for the deduction.
 For example, if you use a home space to conduct in-person meetings with clients while handling all other work at another spot, it’s possible to deduct those home meeting expenses.

-In general, home office deductions are determined off of the percentage of residential space used for business affairs.
+In general, home office deductions are determined by the percentage of residential space used for business affairs.
 If you only use a particular room, or part of, in your work, then you need to figure out how much space in relation to your overall home is committed to the business.

 - The business usage has to be for your employer’s convenience

-- You can’t rent any home space to your employer, and then use said leased space to perform work for that employer as an employee
+- You can’t rent any home space to your employer and then use said leased space to perform work for that employer as an employee

-In short, using the home office deduction is an excellent way to save money during tax season, but you need to be careful and abide by Section 280A because the IRS will always look closely to make sure you aren’t cheating in any way.
+In short, using the home office deduction is an excellent way to save money on your tax return, but you need to be careful and abide by Section 280A because the IRS will always look closely to make sure you aren’t cheating in any way.
 That’s why it’s best to have a tax professional assist you with such a filing and make sure you have all bases covered before making the claim.
 The team at Anderson has staff knowledgeable in such matters and can provide that information to you.

 As always, take advantage of our free educational content and every other Tuesday we have Toby’s Tax Tuesday, a great educational series.
 Our Structure Implementation Series answers your questions about how to structure your business entities to protect you and your assets.